 We'll discuss some of the more advanced internal linking strategies in a minute, but, before that, let's make sure you've got the basics right.
 Here are the seven things that must be present in your site's internal linking structure.

 It is considered a good practice when each page can be reached within three clicks of the homepage.
 Nowadays, users are very demanding when it comes to the speed of websites, including page load time and the time required to complete certain actions.
 Why should one bother to get through tens of unnecessary links if there are plenty of similar websites out there with well-organized and efficient internal pages?
 Thus, it is crucial to reduce the number of clicks it takes to get to important landing pages and to maintain a shallow website structure:

 These days, search engines rely on both sitemaps and links to discover web pages.
-It means that even unlinked — or the so-called 'orphan' — pages can be found by the search engines as these pages are listed in the sitemap.
-But it's impossible to find 'orphan' pages through the website's navigation.
+It means that even unlinked pages (otherwise known as orphan pages) can be found by the search engines as these pages are listed in the sitemap.
+But it's impossible to find an orphan page through the website's navigation.
 Such pages virtually don't exist for the users.
-It's a good idea to get rid of orphan pages — either delete them or link to them from other pages.
+It's a good idea to get rid of orphan pages — by creating internal links to them from other pages.

 You can use WebSite Auditor to find orphan pages on your website.
 To do this, go to the Pages dashboard, click Rebuild Project, and check the Show expert options box.
 In the dialog box, select Look for orphan pages, and proceed with the next steps as usual.